-The Pediatric Hospital Medicine Fellowship Program is directed by highly experienced specialists.
+The Fellowship Program is directed by highly experienced specialists who are board certified in Pediatric Hospital Medicine.
 Our faculty provides hands-on instruction to help fellows gain comprehensive clinical knowledge.

 Jacqueline M. Walker, MD, MHPE, FAAP

-Pediatric Hospitalist; Assistant Professor of Pediatrics, University of Missouri-Kansas City School of Medicine
+Pediatric Hospitalist; Associate Professor of Pediatrics, University of Missouri-Kansas City School of Medicine

 Associate Program Director